2025 United Arab Emirates Tri-Nation Series (League 2)

-The 2025 United Arab Emirates Tri-Nation Series was the fifteenth round of the 2024–2026 Cricket World Cup League 2 cricket tournament which took place in the United Arab Emirates in October and November 2025.
+The 2025 United Arab Emirates Tri-Nation Series was the fifteenth round of the 2024–2026 Cricket World Cup League 2 cricket tournament which took place in the United Arab Emirates from 26 October to 5 November 2025.
 It was a tri-nation series contested by the men's national teams of the United Arab Emirates, Nepal and United States.
 The matches were played as One Day International (ODI) fixtures.